swiftlang/swift-evolution/proposals/0410-atomics.md

   * `UnsafeRawBufferPointer`
   * `UnsafeMutableRawBufferPointer`

-`Duration` does not conform to `AtomicValue` whatsoever on 32 bit platforms.
+This proposal does not conform `Duration` to `AtomicValue` on any currently supported 32 bit platform.
+(Not even those where quad-word atomics are technically available, like arm64_32.)

 #### Optional Atomics